bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 4. Suffix the result with the string `.php`

-The result is the path to a PHP file relative to the root of the library.
-If the autoloader knows the location of that library, it can successfully load the file now.
+The result is the path to a PHP file relative to the root of the code base.
+If the autoloader knows the location of that code base, it can successfully load the file now.